 Basic concept of the JCM

-- Facilitating diffusion of leading low carbon technologies, products, systems, services and infrastructure as well as implementation of mitigation actions, and contributing to sustainable development of developing countries;
+- Facilitating diffusion of leading decarbonizing technologies, products, systems, services and infrastructure as well as implementation of mitigation actions, and contributing to sustainable development of developing and other countries;

 - Contributing to the ultimate objective of the UNFCCC by facilitating global actions for GHG emission reductions or removals.